Claudia Romani: Television

 The couple had to pretend not to know each other, in order to spice up the game.

 Claudia left the show by her own choice after Kevin's elimination: Claudia's departure had the highest audience of the season during the "quotidien", the daily show aired on NT1.

 Personal life

 Since 2009, she has lived in Miami, Florida.
 She is a vegan and animal rights activist.

 She became an American citizen on March 23, 2019 after following the 01 Visa path based on Extraordinary Abilities.

-In 2022 she founded the Non Profit Help Miami Cats.
+Known animal lover and activist, in 2022 Claudia founded Help Miami Cats, a Non Profit feeding and supporting the Community Cats in Miami Beach.